Kamal23106/Task-2-Data-Visualization-and-Storytelling/README.md

-📊 Data Analyst Internship - Task 2: Data Visualization and Storytelling This repository contains my submission for Task 2 of the Data Analyst Internship, focused on Data Visualization and Storytelling.
-The objective was to analyze a sales dataset and present key business insights through impactful visualizations.
+📊 Data Analyst Internship – Task 2: Data Visualization and Storytelling This repository showcases my work for Task 2 of the Data Analyst Internship, focused on creating visualizations that tell a compelling story using business sales data.

-✅ Objective:
+🎯 Objective
-Create a compelling visual report that tells a story using data.
+To analyze a sales dataset and develop a visual report that highlights key business insights, using tools like Tableau or Power BI.

-🛠 Tools Used:
-Tableau / Power BI

-Dataset: Superstore.csv (or similar sales data)
+📁 What's Included
+Dataset: Sales data (similar to Superstore) containing details such as product category, region, sales, profit, discount, etc.

+Workbook: A Tableau .twb file with multiple dashboards and a storyboard built around the data

+Final Report: A PDF file (Super Sale Summary.pdf) containing screenshots of the dashboards and summary slides for presentation

-📌 Key Focus Areas:
+📌 Key Highlights of the Task
-Selecting the right charts for different data types

-Maintaining clarity by avoiding clutter and excessive colors

-Highlighting key insights and takeaways

-Adding meaningful context to each visualization

-Focusing on business implications rather than just aesthetics

-Summarizing insights in a clear and concise storyboard/summary slide

-📎 Deliverables:
-A visual report in the form of PDF or dashboard screenshots

-This project demonstrates how effective data storytelling can turn raw data into actionable insights for better decision-making.
+Clean and insightful dashboards designed using Tableau Appropriate chart types used for different data views (bar, line, pie, map, etc.)
+Strategic use of colors and formatting to maintain clarity and focus

+Key business metrics analyzed: Sales, Profit, Discount, Quantity, Region-wise performance Actionable insights highlighted with annotations and context A final story slide summarizing conclusions and recommendations

+💡 Skills Demonstrated
+Data visualization
+Business intelligence
+Analytical storytelling
+Dashboard design using Tableau
+Data interpretation for decision-making

+This project reflects my ability to turn raw sales data into a visually appealing, insight-rich story that can help businesses understand performance and make informed decisions.